pearu/functional_algorithms/results/README.md

 in complex plane where `ulp_width` needs to be larger to pass the "out-of-ulp-range counts is zero" test.

+Finally,
-Finally, "using native <function?" means "using the corresponding numpy <function>".
+- "using native <function>" means "using the corresponding numpy <function>",
+- "using upcast <function>" means that the function arguments are upcasted to a dtype with bits doubled, and the function results are downcasted to a dtype with bits split half.

 | Function | dtype | dULP=0 (exact) | dULP=1 | dULP=2 | dULP=3 | dULP>3 | Notes |
 | -------- | ----- | -------------- | ------ | ------ | ------ | ------ | ----- |